ProvoSensei/Web-Based-Programming/javascript/readme.md

-Change the folder name into Java Script
+Change the folder name into Java Script.